melaniebalaz/refactor.zone/data/articles/oop-basics.md

 }
 ```

-As you can see, `HTMLOutputConverter` depends on `ArticleDatabaseConnector` and we create an instance of the database
-connector in the constructor of the output converter.
+As you can see, `HTMLOutputConverter` depends on `MySQLArticleDatabaseConnector` and we create an instance of the database connector in the constructor of the output converter.
 Why is this bad?

 1. You can't replace `MySQLArticleDatabaseConnector` with a different class.
 2. Since the `MySQLArticleDatabaseConnector` instance is created in `HTMLOutputConverter`, that class needs to know all parameters that need to be passed to `MySQLArticleDatabaseConnector`.
 3. When looking at the class definition, the dependency isn't immediately apparent.
 You have to look at the code to find out there's a dependency.

 Let's see if we can do any better.
-Instead of creating an instance of `ArticleDatabaseConnector`, let's instead
+Instead of creating an instance of `MySQLArticleDatabaseConnector`, let's instead
 request it as a parameter.
 Something like this:

 ```java